rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 If your changes were overwritten, it could be due to the way the cluster data is synced with EKS.
 Changes shouldn't be made to the cluster from another source, such as in the EKS console, and in Rancher within a five-minute span.
 For information on how this works and how to configure the refresh interval, refer to [Syncing.](#syncing)

+If an unauthorized error is returned while attempting to modify or register the cluster and the cluster was not created with the role or user that your credentials belong to, refer to [Security and Compliance.](#security-and-compliance)

 For any issues or troubleshooting details for your Amazon EKS Kubernetes cluster, please see this [documentation](https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html).

 # AWS Service Events